 He qualified in Medicine from one of India’s premier institutes, JIPMER, Pondicherry University in 1996 and completed his Masters degree in Surgery from the same institute in 2000.
 He undertook a MD degree from Bristol in 2011.
 He completed his neurosurgical training programme as part of the South West rotation (Bristol and Plymouth) from 2005-2010 and a 1yr Endoscopic pituitary fellowship in 2010-11 and Skull base fellowship 2011-12 in Oxford.

 He is a Consultant Neurosurgeon at the John Radcliffe Hospital, Oxford.
 He has been Clinical Lead for the Oxford Brain and Spine MDT and Neuro oncology Lead for Thames Valley since Aug 2012.
+He has been Chair of the Tumour section of the Society of British Neurological Surgeon since March 2019.

 - MBBS, MS, MD, FRCS, FRCS (SN)